StachRedeker/utMOD5-projectProcessor/README.md

 The ALU outputs the result, and sets the status bits (n/z/v/c) if required.

 #### `ACK_data`
+`ACK_data` is 1 if the datapath is not performing an operation.
+This signal is used to send to the controller that a new instruction can be fetched, decoded, and executed.

 ### Memory
 We designed the memory based on the von Neumann architecture.
 The memory is made up of a 2D array consisting of 128 blocks, where each block is made up of 4 bytes.
 This results in a word size of 32 bits.
 Hence, a complete instruction can reside in one memory block.
 The memory is synthesized on the FPGA.
 It will hence be built using flip-flops.